-The use of a combination of features adds yet another dimension.
-Particular combinations of features in C may be used rarely together or fraught with issues if not used correctly in combination.
+Problems are more likely to arise from the use of a combination of features that are rarely used together or fraught with issues if not used correctly.
 This can cause unexpected results and potential vulnerabilities.

-- Consider the guidelines in TR 24772-1 clause 6.54.5. - (Organizations) Specify coding standards that restrict or ban the use of features or combinations of features that have been observed to lead to vulnerabilities in the operational environment for which the software is intended.
+- Consider the guidelines in TR 24772-1 clause 6.54.5. - Organizations should specify coding standards that restrict or ban the use of features or combinations of features that have been observed to lead to vulnerabilities in the operational environment for which the software is intended.